-When the children go back to school for the Summer term, the looming abyss of the long holiday that follows will start to feel too close to comfort.
+When the children go back to school for the final half-term of the year, the looming abyss of the long holiday that follows will start to feel too close for comfort.

 The Eco-Friendly One: Camp Kernow, Cornwall

 An increasingly popular choice for city parents, particularly because they offer a chaperone service from London Paddington to Truro, this Cornish camp where the children sleep outdoors in yurts and tipis, is award-winning with some serious green credentials to their name.

 Suitable for 7 to fourteen year olds, the aim of the camp is to give your child a break from the school bubble, which can feel claustrophobic during term time, with a digital detox.
 A stay with Camp Kernow will also encourage your child to more fully understand and respect the natural environment through sustainable initiatives and exciting outdoor adventures.

 In fact, the camp is the only one that is completely off-grid, harnessing its energy via solar panels and a newly erected 1.5kw wind turbine.
 It uses sustainable technology camp-wide, including composting toilets, reed-beds, a solar powered water pumping and filtration system and solar thermal heated showers.
 On top of this, its field to fork philosophy enables children to learn about self-sufficiency and healthy eating – they are often the ones to harvest the food that they will later eat.
 Plus, a brand new field kitchen built over the winter months will introduce news ways of cooking to the camp.
 For the first time ever, campers will be able to cook using the power of the sun in solar ovens and with biogas generated from any kitchen waste.

 The private 200-acre estate just outside Truro hosts a range of activities including technical tree climbing, eco energy workshops, green woodworking, forging, foraging, kayaking, dusk bat walking, falconry, archery, silk screen printing, leatherwork and stone carving.